gutenberg/learn-tikz.github.io/en/lesson-06.md

 The LaTeX 'kernel' (the core of LaTeX) is rather limited in user customisation, and so some add-on packages deal with very common ideas.
-The first is to change how LaTeX hyphenates material.
+The first is to change how LaTeX deals with language-specific typesetting (hyphenation, punctuation, quotations, localisation, etc.).
 Different languages have different rules, so it's important to tell LaTeX which one to use.
 This is handled by the `babel` package.

 ```latex
 \documentclass{article}